 Failure to prevent conditions that create or threaten to create pollution or nuisance or that may unreasonably degrade waters of the state will be sufficient reason to modify, revoke, or enforce this Order.

-Pursuant to California Water Code section 13263(g), waste discharges to waters of the state are a privilege, not a right, and adoption of this Order does not create a vested right to continue any discharge.
+Pursuant to California Water Code section 13263(g), waste discharges into waters of the state are a privilege, not a right, and adoption of this Order does not create a vested right to continue any discharge.

 Climate change refers to observed changes in regional weather patterns such as temperature, precipitation, and storm frequency and size.
 At the local scale, within urbanized areas, climate change may directly impact groundwater and surface water supply; drainage, flooding, and erosion patterns; and ecosystems and habitat.
 This shift in climate, combined with California’s growing population, has increased reliance on pumping, conveying, treating, and heating water, increasing the water sector’s greenhouse gas emissions.
-The State Water Board’s Resolution 2017-0012, Comprehensive Response to Climate Change, requires a proactive response to climate change in all California Water Board actions, with the intent to embed climate change consideration into all programs and activities.
+State Water Board Resolution 2017-0012, Comprehensive Response to Climate Change, requires a proactive response to climate change in all California Water Board actions, with the intent to embed climate change consideration into all programs and activities.
 Aligning with Resolution 2017-0012, this Order facilitates prevention of wildfire and response to extreme weather associated with climate change.
 In addition, staff will consider climate change impacts when determining project-specific enrollment requirements upon issuing notices of applicability.
 In general, because of the limited size and scope of projects subject to this Order, as well as projects’ prevention of wildfire, enrolled projects will not have significant climate change impacts.

 This Order does not supersede any federal, state, or local law or regulation.